ashwini2206soni/concourse_ci_vault/README.md

 We will use docker-compose to set-up the environment.
 Included in this repo is a `docker-compose.yml` file that uses the certs and keys generated to init Concourse web/workers and Vault.

-To run the docker-compose file, run the following
+To run the docker-compose file, run the following;

 ```console
 $ docker-compose up -d